Oct 27, 2016

 Can I Collect Workers’ Compensation Benefits if the Accident Was My Fault?

-Most workers know that they will be able to obtain workers’ compensation benefits if they are injured on the job.
-For example, if they are stocking merchandise and cut themselves with a box cutter, or if they fall from a ladder and fracture a bone, they can expect that their expenses will be covered by their employer’s workers’ compensation insurance.
+You probably know that you might be able to obtain workers’ compensation benefits if you are injured on the job.
+For example, if you were stocking merchandise and a box fell on your foot, causing a fracture, you can expect that your medical expenses will be covered by their employer’s workers’ compensation insurance.

-The purpose of workers’ compensation is to provide wage, medical, and, if necessary, disability benefits to injured workers regardless of who was at fault for the accident causing the injury.
-This means that under most circumstances, an injured worker can expect to be covered.
-However, there are some circumstances in which an injured worker may not be eligible to collect benefits.
+The purpose of workers’ compensation is to provide wages, medical treatments, and, if necessary, disability benefits to injured workers regardless of who was at fault for the accident.
+Under most circumstances, an injured worker can expect to be covered by the policy due to this no-fault basis.